PredellaN/Blender-to-PrusaSlicer/README.md

 ![image](https://github.com/user-attachments/assets/a8722c22-4711-4717-a267-c1d2330d9729)

 ## Overview
-This Blender addon integrates PrusaSlicer directly within Blender, allowing for seamless 3D model slicing and export to G-code without leaving the Blender environment.
+This Blender add-on integrates PrusaSlicer directly within Blender, allowing for seamless 3D model slicing and export to G-code without leaving the Blender environment.

 ## Features
 PrusaSlicer Integration: Slice models and open them in PrusaSlicer directly from Blender.